 Other Sources of Information

-Whilst this page provides information we are publishing for the first time in response to the new Duty, the rest of this website contains much more information that demonstrates how GMP works to tackle discrimination, advance equality of opportunity and foster good relations in line with the Public Sector Equality Duty.
+Whilst this page provides information we are publishing for to the Duty, the rest of this website contains much more information that demonstrates how GMP works to tackle discrimination, advance equality of opportunity and foster good relations in line with the Public Sector Equality Duty.
 See The Information Centre.

 GMP supplies information to national bodies in relation to our performance on equality related issues.
 As these bodies also collect information from other police services and publish the information in one place this allows comparison between different police services.